-25 The FLUXNET network is a self-organized network of eddy covariance sites managed by scientists that share data, ideas and competences across the globe (Baldocchi et al. 2001).
-The eddy covariance technique (EC) (Aubinet et al. 2012) allows a direct and not-destructive measurement of greenhouse gases (GHGs) and energy exchange between surface and atmosphere at ecosystem scale (500m to 1km around the measurement point) and typically half-hourly time resolution.
+The FLUXNET network is a self-organized network of eddy covariance sites managed by scientists that share data, ideas and competencies across the globe (Baldocchi et al., 2001).
+The eddy covariance technique (EC) (Aubinet et al., 2012) allows a direct and non-destructive measurement of greenhouse gases (GHGs) and energy exchange between the surface and atmosphere at the ecosystem scale (500 m to 1 km around the measurement point) and typically half-hourly time resolution.

-Since the first examples of year-long measurements (e.g. Black et al. 1996, Valentini et al. 1996), the use of EC data became

-- 30 more and more common not only to study single ecosystems from an ecological and physiological point of view (e.g. Reichstein et al. 2007, Law et al. 2002, Mahecha et al 2010, Luyssaert et al. 2007, Besnard et al. 2018) but also as ground observations in modelling development and validation and remote sensing applications (e.g. Bonan et al. 2011, Friend et al. 2007, Williams et al. 2009, Balzarolo et al. 2014, Jung et al. 2020).
-The large range of possible applications and the wide interest in these measurements, led first to the creation of regional and continental networks such CarboEurope (Dolman et al. - 35 2006) and AmeriFlux (Novick et al. 2018) (followed by other continents for example with AsiaFlux, OzFlux, LBA and ChinaFlux, see Yamamoto et al., 2005, Beringer et al., 2016, Restrepo-Coupe et al., 2013 Yu et al., 2006) and then to the organization of the FLUXNET network-of-networks where all the regional networks contribute with a variable number of sites and years of data.
+Since the first examples of year-long measurements (e.g., Black et al., 1996; Valentini et al., 1996), the use of EC data became more and more common not only to study single ecosystems from an ecological and physiological point of view (e.g., Reichstein et al., 2007; Law et al., 2002; Mahecha et al., 2010; Luyssaert et al., 2007; Besnard et al., 2018) but also as ground observations in modeling development and validation and remote sensing applications (e.g., Bonan et al., 2011; Friend et al., 2007; Williams et al., 2009; Balzarolo et al., 2014; Jung et al., 2020).
+The large range of possible applications and the wide interest in these measurements led first to the creation of regional and continental networks such CarboEurope (Dolman et al., 2006) and AmeriFlux (Novick et al., 2018) (followed by other continents, for example, with AsiaFlux, OzFlux, LBA and ChinaFlux; see Yamamoto et al.,

+D. Papale: Enhancing the impact of the FLUXNET network

+2005; Beringer et al., 2016; Restrepo-Coupe et al., 2013; Yu et al., 2006) and then to the organization of the FLUXNET network of networks in which all the regional networks contribute with a variable number of sites and years of data.